mgoberg/jims/README.md

 - **📊 MongoDB Integration:**
   JIMS integrates MongoDB as the database system for storing inventory data.
 MongoDB's NoSQL nature allows for flexible and scalable data storage.
 It efficiently handles large volumes of inventory data, providing a reliable and high-performance solution for businesses.

+- **🎨 FlatLaf Integration:**
+  Enhance the visual appeal of the JIMS GUI by integrating [FlatLaf](https://www.formdev.com/flatlaf/), a modern and flat look-and-feel for Java Swing applications.

 ## Prerequisites

 Before using JIMS, ensure that the following prerequisites are met: